Sheriff's Office looking into report that Tomaszewski improperly handled stillborn baby's remains

-McIntyre found the death certificate and discovered Vandetta's passing was one of his cases, so he tried contacting the Bath (NY) National Cemetary, where Vandetta was supposed to be interred, to find out if he was buried there.
+McIntire found the death certificate and discovered Vandetta's passing was one of his cases, so he tried contacting the Bath (NY) National Cemetary, where Vandetta was supposed to be interred, to find out if he was buried there.
 McIntyre said he made a few calls, each time being told there was no record of Peter Vandetta at the cemetery.

-After being told by officials at Bath once again that Vandetta was not lain to rest at the national cemetery, McIntyre asked Tomaszewski to provide him with the grave coordinates.
+After being told by officials at Bath once again that Vandetta was not lain to rest at the national cemetery, McIntire asked Tomaszewski to provide him with the grave coordinates.
 But, when pressed, Tomaszewski couldn't do it, he said.

-McIntyre ordered the remains delivered to the Monroe County Medical Examiner's office for positive identification.
+McIntire ordered the remains delivered to the Monroe County Medical Examiner's office for positive identification.
 That ME's office did confirm the remains were Vandetta's.